Fire services

 There is no hyperbaric chamber in Timor-Leste.
 If you're going to dive, make sure you have a current medical clearance and you're covered by insurance.

 If you become seriously ill or injured, you'll need to be evacuated.
 Medical evacuation can be very expensive.
+The closest medevac location is Darwin, Australia (approximately 1.5 hours from Dili).
+Make sure you have appropriate insurance.

 There are serious penalties for drug offences.